Doctor of Philosophy In Interdisciplinary Ecology

-The Interdisciplinary Ecology graduate degree program considers the Social-Ecological System the proper conceptual framework for understanding the full scope of complex, adaptive systems comprising humans in the natural world (see the curriculum webpage for a diagrammatic depiction).
+The Interdisciplinary Ecology graduate degree program considers the Social-Ecological System the proper conceptual framework for understanding the full scope of complex, adaptive systems comprising humans in the natural world.
 The degree program challenges students to understand both natural and human dynamics in order to obtain a holistic view and to foster the integration of human activities with natural resources and the environment.
 This is a remarkably difficult goal, but experience shows that the program works on two levels.
 First, students map their interests on the particular components and processes of the Social-Ecological System and select courses that provide formal training in important areas of connection.
 Second, the discipline of this program of study sets up a life-long habit of learning that enables alumni to continue to grow intellectually and adapt to changing needs encountered in their careers.

 The ultimate responsibility for your degree program is yours, but the university empowers a Supervisory Committee of Interdisciplinary Ecology faculty to guide you and to decide whether you have met the program's requirements and achieved its learning outcomes.
 Your committee should be appointed within the first year of the program.
 The Supervisory Committee for a Ph.D. program is composed of a minimum of 4 members, at least 3 must be Graduate SNRE affiliate faculty.
 The Committee chair counts as 1 Graduate SNRE affiliate faculty member.
 You will need 2 more Graduate SNRE affiliate members from a different UF department and 1 additional member.
 Please consult with the SNRE graduate staff member as soon as possible.
 The remaining Committee member can be: